 Can anyone look at my ePortfolio?

 By default, portfolios pages are viewable by others but the person would need to know how to get to it.
-In the "Manage Page" option, you can restrict the access settings.
+In the "Edit Settings" option, you can restrict the access settings.

 I’d like to share pictures with my family, how can non-university people look at my page?